Flaviomion/HypLink/README.md

 Use of the script

-First you need to create or have the excel files with the hyperlink as you need.
+First: you need to create or have the excel files with the hyperlink as you need.
-Second create a file hyplink.ini with this contents:
+Second: create a file hyplink.ini with this contents:

 	cartella=\\server\dir